cecibasbora/back-KikiDeliveryService/README.md

 # 🧹📦 Kiki's Delivery Service - API

-A modern web application to manage deliveries for Kiki's magical delivery service, built with TypeScript and MongoDB.
+A web application to manage deliveries for Kiki's magical delivery service, built with TypeScript and MongoDB.

 # Project architecture
 ```